emunhoz/npm-react-module/README.md

 - [x] Styled components with ThemeProvider 💅
 - [x] Storybook with MDX Syntax
 - [x] Testing library/react (Setup working with ThemeProvider)
-- [x] Semantic release with commit-analyzer
+- [x] Semantic release with commit-analyzer (See more at https://www.conventionalcommits.org/)

 ## 🛠 Setup